ColinB19/ColinB19.github.io/_posts/2021-01-17-A-basic-book-rec.md

 --------------------
 Recommender systems are in use in many contemporary web service settings.
 The canonical example of a recommender system is employed by Netflix when trying to recommend what any particular user may want to watch.
 However, this technology can also be seen at Amazon, Youtube and LinkedIn.
 Companies leverage recommender systems to provide customers with the best experience possible (a pleasant side effect is the maximization of profits).

 Since these systems are so prevalent in modern sales, I decided I would build one!
-Since reading is one of my favorite hobbies, I decided to build a system that could recommend new books to me.
+Reading is one of my favorite hobbies.
+With this in mind, I figured a useful first from-scratch project would be to build a system that could recommend new books to me.
 I always feel a sense of emptiness after finishing a series (some of my favorites include *Harry Potter*, *Wheel of Time*, and *Earthsea*), the hope is that this system will help me dive right into a new series with little to no mourning period!

 I will outline what a recommender does and the inner workings then get into a bit of code and some recommendations.
 Also check out [this](https://towardsdatascience.com/introduction-to-recommender-systems-6c66cf15ada) article if you're feeling extra ambitious!